Back to the Future Part II & III: Puzzle rooms

 Puzzle rooms are hidden throughout each level and found in various drainage pipes and manholes.
 Each puzzle room contains the scrambled name of the object that belongs there.
 The player must unscramble the word and select the proper item from their inventory.
 Correctly choosing the item that belongs within the room reveals one section of a picture puzzle.
-However, if the player chooses the wrong item, the item is removed from their inventory and returned to the object room in which it was previously located, forcing the player to complete the challenge within that room to re-obtain the object.
+However, if the player chooses the wrong item, it is removed from their inventory and returned to the object room in which it was previously located.
+This forces the player to complete the challenge within that room to regain the object.

-In Part III, puzzle rooms are located under rocks that the player must break open by jumping on them a few times.
+In Part III, puzzle rooms are located under rocks that the player must break open by jumping on them.

 Time travel

 After finding the remote control to summon the DeLorean, players can time travel between 1955, 1985 and 2015.
-However, adequate fuel must be collected before being able to time travel using the DeLorean.
+However, adequate fuel must be collected before being able to time travel in the DeLorean.

-Additionally, each time the player time travels a clone of Marty is created in that year which, when touched, will instantly kill the player.
+Additionally, each time the player time travels, a clone of Marty is created in that year which will result in instant death upon contact.

 Some platforms are out of reach in certain areas which need to be accessed to progress through the level.
-A player can plant an acorn in 1955 and then revisit that same location in 1985 or 2015 where a full-grown tree appears, allowing the player to access the previously unattainable space.
+The player can plant an acorn in 1955 and then revisit that same location in 1985 or 2015 where a full-grown tree appears.
+This allows the player to access the previously unreachable space.

 Reception

-Skyler Miller of AllGame acknowledged Back to the Future Part II & III had little to do with the source material and had nonsensical elements, it was "a decent Super Mario Bros. rip-off" with "reasonably tight" controls and "passable" graphics.
-GamePro, also comparing the game to Super Mario Bros., suggested its various arcade-style mini-game levels makes this cart as challenging and that they provide hours of fun.
+Skyler Miller of AllGame acknowledged Back to the Future Part II & III had little to do with the source material and had nonsensical elements.
+It was "a decent Super Mario Bros. rip-off" with "reasonably tight" controls and "passable" graphics.
+GamePro, also comparing the game to Super Mario Bros., suggested its various arcade-style minigame levels makes this cart as challenging and that they provide hours of fun.

-Stan Stepanic of Gamefreaks365.com gave Back to the Future II & III positive remarks in regards to similarities with The Goonies II, but gave it a largely negative review due to the lack of a password or save feature coupled with its notorious length, although there was a code to skip to the second half of the game.
-Stan stated that it took him roughly six hours just to map it, and he spent so much time trying to finish it he actually turned it off out of boredom.
+Stan Stepanic of Gamefreaks365.com made positive remarks about Back to the Future II & III in regards to its similarities with The Goonies II, but gave it a largely negative review due to the lack of a password or save feature coupled with its notorious length, although there was a code to skip to the second half of the game.
+Stepanic stated that it took him roughly six hours just to map it, and he spent so much time trying to finish it he actually turned it off out of boredom.